MatthewVardi/Diamond-REST-API/README.md

    }
 }
 ```
-*POST - /diamonds - Upload a new diamond to the database
+*POST - /diamonds - Upload a new diamond to the database.

 Example Body: